OpenIn v4.3 Browser Extensions Settings window For Developers

 Example: how the author of OpenIn uses OpenIn

-- Safari - Personal - Default Safari Profile.
+- Safari - Personal - default Safari profile.

-- Safari - Work - Work Safari Profile.
+- Safari - Work - work Safari profile.

-- Safari - Private - Private Safari Profile.
+- Safari - Private - private Safari profile.

-- Reddit - Safari Web App Reddit
+https://(.*)tomusic://$1. - Reddit - Reddit Safari Web App.

-- Reddit - where I have domains added
+- Reddit - matches

 if (ctx.url.hostname.endsWith('redditmail.com')) {